-Amazon ripper is a simply free desktop application that allows you to add Amazon items categories and it will scrape / rip all the products from your selected category.
+Amazon ripper is a simply powerful desktop application that allows you to add Amazon items categories and it will scrape / rip all the products from your selected category.

 Amazon ripper can scrape the item url, item title, item review count and item price.